The Law is changing!IMPORTANT! Data protection laws are changing soon. Don’t miss out – tell us how you’d prefer to be contacted now.

 You might find this hard to adjust to as previously you would receive your benefits spaced out throughout the month – for example, Employment and Support Allowance is paid weekly and Jobseeker’s Allowance is paid bi-weekly.
 If you’re not used to budgeting like this, you could find it difficult to manage your bills and make your money last the whole month.

 Another thing you could struggle with when you’ve moved to Universal Credit is if you receive Housing Benefit.
 This can be paid directly to your landlord but under Universal Credit, you’ll have to manage your rent payments yourself.

 Getting this money paid straight to you can be a challenge to manage and you might struggle with paying your rent bill on time.
 You might also feel tempted to spend the money while you’ve got it if any unexpected bills come through or to put towards any debt repayments.
 However, this could leave you short for your rent payments so it’s important that you make sure you leave enough aside.
 If you don’t, you could end up in difficulties when your rent is due, especially if you have to go into your overdraft to afford the rent.

 Managing your money

 If you’re struggling with your Universal Credit payments or you’re worried about how you’re going to cope when you switch onto them, you might want to consider an account that could help you manage your bills and financial commitments.
-The thinkmoney Personal Account is one such budgeting account and it could make it easier for you to organise your regular payments and incomes by setting aside the money you need for your bills so you won’t be able to spend it.
+The thinkmoney Managed Current Account is one such budgeting account and it could make it easier for you to organise your regular payments and incomes by setting aside the money you need for your bills so you won’t be able to spend it.